Budget vs luxury apartments in Dubai: Which fits your lifestyle?

 Hidden Costs: Maintenance Fees and Service Charges

-Service charges are another key difference when comparing budget vs luxury apartments in Dubai.
+Service charges are a key difference when comparing budget vs luxury apartments in Dubai.
 These fees, which range from AED 3 to AED 30 per sq ft, are much higher in premium residences.

 Security deposits when talking about budget vs luxury apartments in Dubai vary by property type—typically 5% of annual rent for unfurnished properties and 10% for furnished ones.